 They first lived at 1100 West Second Street and had two daughters there while Wilfred worked for the Earl G. Wilson electrical company in Napa.

 The family moved to Canary Cottage in Calistoga in about 1914 so that Wilfred could install electricity in that town.
 Prior to that, most of Calistoga had no electricity — especially in the homes.
 Wilfred often talked about his experiences in converting wine cellars in the area from gas to electric lighting.
-Their son Warren was born in Calistoga.
+Their son Warren was born in 1915 in Calistoga.

 The family returned to Napa two years later when Wilfred completed his job of wiring Calistoga.
 He continued to do electrical work in Napa for Earl G. Wilson, and Nora concentrated on raising their children.
 Their daughter Ruth was born in 1917 while they briefly resided at 824 Pine Street.

 In the 1920 US census, Wilfred, 27, and Nora were living on Second Street with their four children.
 Wilfred was an electrician for a store.
 Their children were Leola, 7, Bee, 6, Warren, 4, and Ruth 2.
 Also living with them was Nora's sister, Mildred Samuels, 23.
 The census was taken on 2 Jan 1920, and Wilfred had not yet become a U.S. citizen.
 Eighteen days later, on 20 Jan 1920, at the age of 27, he became a citizen.